Honorary Patron of Engagement

 Research Advisory Member

-Associate Professor Louise Naylor, a former BrightSpark grant recipient, and BrightSpark Fellow, works as an academic at The University of Western Australia.
-She also holds a clinical post at Fiona Stanley Hospital as an accredited exercise physiologist specialising in cardiac rehabilitation.
-She is an active researcher and leads a research group focused on the use of exercise and physical activity as treatment for patients and at risk of heart disease, such as survivors of childhood cancer and patients awaiting a heart transplant.
+Louise is an academic at The University of Western Australia and a clinical exercise physiologist at Fiona Stanley Hospital, specialising in cardiac rehabilitation.
+A former BrightSpark grant recipient, she now contributes her expertise as a member of the Foundation’s Research and Advisory Committee.
+Louise leads a research group focused on exercise and physical activity as therapeutic interventions for those at risk of heart disease, including childhood cancer survivors and patients awaiting heart transplants.

 Dr. Misty Palmer